qu-gg/BnB-LootGenerator/README.md

       <li><b> Containers</b>: Roll tables for cache, cache size, dice chests, and unassuming chests need to be input.
 As well, a class that handles rolling and providing function calls to relevant classes is needed.</li>
 </ul>

+## Note on Anti-Virus Catching
+It is a common occurance that anti-viruses mistakenly flag Python executable programs that were compiled with PyInstaller as malicious software.
+We have applied for detection reviews for a number of these companies in order to get whitelisted.

 ## Issues and Contributions
 Please feel free to put up any issues that are found or enhancements that would improve this work.
 As well, please feel welcome to put up PRs for any improvements that you can do!